-For this simulation, the ECFRPC calculated the economic impact that 39 I-Drive construction projects would have on Orange County and Metro Orlando's economies.
+There are currently 53 I-Drive construction projects being tracked from 2019 over the next five years.
+For this simulation, the ECFRPC calculated the economic impact that 24 of these construction projects would have on Orange County and Metro Orlando's economies.
 The resort area has seen a lot of construction during the past couple of years.
 This momentum is expected to continue in the near future with the opening of new hotels and attractions.
-According to Construction Journal.com and other sources, these projects represent close to \$3 billion in new construction investment for the I-Drive Resort area.
+According to Construction Journal.com and other sources, these projects represent over \$1.9 billion in new construction investment for the I-Drive Resort area.